jdoleary/Spellmasons/docs/TasksCurrent.md

 - multiplayer bug where it made a new level twice, see video
 - brad has two poisons on his spellbar
 - pull UI was left up when he sent the message while I was on another screen and I came back to it
+- when portals spawned on us both we didn't get the spell pickup
 - brad can't see if his spells will kill enemies until my spell completes
 - Game ending bug: When portals spawned I went to 0,0 and now I can't go through a portal so it won't end
 - idea: give mana spell